XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/install-server.md

 sudo ./scripts/install_gwt.sh
 ```

+This will also install the xscale world, using the world file [world.mt].
+When Minetest starts for the first time,
+it will initiate the player and world databases and add any additional files it needs.

-To update the server with the latest version of the Game Without Thrones game.
+To update the server with the latest version of the Game Without Thrones game:

 ```
 sudo ./scripts/update_gwt.sh
 ```

-Place the following world file into an empty `xscale` folder under
-`/home/minetestrunner/.minetest/worlds`,
-named after the world you want to host.
-When Minetest starts for the first time,
-it will initiate the player and world databases and add any additional files it needs.

 ### Run Minetest as a service